FAQ Backflow Protection

 It will depend on the type of tap that is installed.

-There are 3 different types usually used by irrigation companies and are shown to an approximate scale:
+There are 3 different types usually used by irrigation companies and are shown to an approximate scale at the top of the page.

 GET IT IN WRITING